Melody of the Sea

 Melody of the Sea (Swedish: Havets melodi) is a 1934 Swedish drama film directed by John W. Brunius and starring Carl Ström, Greta Almroth and Sigge Fürst.
 Prince Vilhelm of Sweden co-directed the film.
 It was shot at the Sundbyberg Studios of Europa Film in Stockholm and on location around Gothenburg and Grisslehamn.
+It revolves around the few people on an island, including those living in its lighthouse.
+Fisherman Lars Persson's only child, Karin, and the lighthouse master pilot Anders Bergström's son Arne love each other.
+Their fathers' past rivalry for the affections of the same girl could create hurdles for their union.